 “You probably should be worried, is what I told him,” Mick Oliveri informed me.

 “‘Why?’
 William asked.
-‘You’ve said it yourself, I’ve done everything a man could possibly do with the staff you’ve given me.’
-The latter statement, Mick Oliveri stated, was in regards to the minority workforce that the company had been mandated, by the federal government, to hire.
-This mandate, coupled with the promotion of the previous supervisor of the machine, was the primary reason William Bentley was promoted.
+‘You said I’ve done everything a man could possibly do with the staff you’ve given me.’
+The latter statement, Mick Oliveri stated, was in regards to the workforce that the federal government mandated the company to hire.

 “We do have an out coming,” Mick Oliveri stated that he said to William.
 “We’ll need to document it, as thoroughly as possible, but we can get out of this.
 We will need you to write these kids up on every failing, where warranted of course, so that when their ninety-day probationary period ends, we can fire those that need to be fired, and we can get a different, more competent staff in here.”